 Let the soup come to a boil for a minute, so it’s very hot, then immediately place into warmed serving bowls and add a tablespoon or so of cooked rice.

-If this soup won’t warm you up on a cold winter’s day (it was 32ºF here in LA today) nothing will!
+If this Korean Bean Paste Soup doesn’t warm you up on a cold winter’s day (it was 32ºF here in LA today) nothing will!

 Don’t miss another post!
 Sign up for my free subscription HERE, but make sure to look for the